O-clock-Dev/teleporter-compose/README.md

 ## Features

-This project leverages Docker Compose to manage various applications and services, all of which are accessible via a centralized homepage at localhost.
+This project leverages Docker Compose to manage various applications and services, all of which are accessible via a **centralized homepage at localhost**.
 This homepage not only provides access to the different web services hosted by the Compose setup but also monitors and displays the status of launched and usable servers (e.g., PHP, MariaDB).

 Below is a list of the containers configured for this project, divided into application containers and service containers.